jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

     access_log              /var/log/nginx/access.log combined buffer=512k flush=1m;
     error_log               /var/log/nginx/error.log warn;

     # Max body size.
-You can set this on DigitalOcean to be something like 50000MB as a general config setting.
+You can set this to something like 50000MB, or simply disable the limit by setting it to 0.
-    # I think it is easier to simply disable checking.
-And you could also change that for all NGINX sites, by changing it
-    # under /etc/nginx/nginx.conf instead of here.
+    # You could also change that for all your NGINX sites, by changing it under /etc/nginx/nginx.conf instead of here.
     client_max_body_size 0;

     # disable proxy buffers